amitkapilkumar/serverLessRest/README.txt

+# REST API without using any frameworks build using sockets

 ServerLessRest Expose below set of API:
 /user/profiles - List all the profiles details /user/profile/123 - List profile with id 123